0Domlightning0/Robotics-Game-2024/Notes.md

 ## Dom's Thoughts
 - In 2023 our fastest travel time across the field was 2.2 sec (meep meep), I dont see robots getting there faster than 2.5 sec with other robots
-- I dont believe that more than 16 cycles (32 points) from the source is possible, this would require consistant cycles faster than 7 sec
+- I dont believe that more than 18 cycles (36 points) from the source is possible, this would require consistant cycles faster than 7 sec
 - Travel speed and Consistancy(Shot conversion) were the variables that made the most impact
 - Hoarding/Planning is nessesary when trying to fully use a boost
 - With the average Ontario bot scoring 4-7 pieces per game, the co-operatition button is likely nessesary
-- The game piece RP is always lacking
+- The game piece RP is always lacking, 2022, 2023, 2020 etc...

-## Score vs Avg times (Travel time is counted as time travelling one way) (100% Shot Rate)
+## Score vs Avg times (Travel time is counted as time travelling one way) (100% Shot Rate)( min Pickup = 1, min Shooting = 1, min Travel = 3)

  Score 3:   Average Pickup: -nan(ind)   Average Shooting: -nan(ind)    Average Travel: -nan(ind)   Total cycle time: -nan(ind)